Whitepaper

 Key Features To ensure the quality and integrity of the data collected, Dojo introduces several novel features:

-Synthetic Task Generation: Unique tasks are generated by state-of-the-art Large Language Models (LLMs) to collect human feedback data, which can be used to improve open-source models.
+Modular Pipelines for Synthetic Task Generation: Developer-friendly, plug-and-play modules for anyone to generate unique synthetic tasks with state-of-the-art Large Language Models (LLMs) to collect human feedback data through Dojo, which will be used to improve open-source models.

-Synthetic Ground Truth Validation Mechanism: Validators can synthetically generate partial ground truths, allowing them to determine the quality of responses provided by individual participants.
+Partial Ground Truth Validation Mechanism: The validators will be able to synthetically generate partial ground truths, allowing them to determine the quality of responses provided by individual contributors while taking general consensus into account.

 Use Cases